d-bl/d-bl.github.io/glossary.md

 **Force graphs**

-> An algorithm evenly distributes nodes and links, and organize items so that links are of a similar length.
+> An algorithm evenly distributes nodes and links, and organizes items so that links are of a similar length.
 These algorithms balance attraction and repulsive forces.

 **GitHub**